Nikalozj/Starbucks-Udacity/README.md

 I'd recommend starting with ipynb file to understand the data and the calssifier.
 You can simply open it and run all cells.

-Then, if you want to use the classifier
+Then, if you want to use the classifier:

-1. In classifier.py comment out a single line under # Uncomment
+1. In classifier.py comment out a single line under # Uncomment if testing in jupyter notebooks
 2. In cmd print ipython to enable python functionality
 3. Import Classifier() class from classifier.py ( from classifier.py import Classifier )
 4. Instantiate a classifier object ( clf = Classifier() )
-5. Fit classifier inputing paths to portfolio, profile,
+5. Fit classifier inputing paths to portfolio, profile, transcript ( clf.fit(paths) )
+6. Predict inputing a path to:
+   * a csv with person & offer_id pairs ( clf.predict(path) )
+   * location where predictions csv should be output
+7. Check predictions